cnakpil/atls4630-fwd-temp/documentation/project1/milestone3.md

 ## Known Bugs

-- Does not update when multiple users interact with to-do list
 - Mobile responsiveness is incomplete
 - "Completed" Todo state could be better designed
 - Trash can emoji gets too small on mobile screens